dimitrijekaranfilovic/personal-accounting/README.md

 * Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.

-* graph.png and save.png cannot be loaded using ClassLoader.
+* Charts and graphs cannot be properly added to scroll pane and it causes difficulties with laptop screen sizes.

 ### Future updates